gwilku/jscan-docs/general/troubleshooting_connection.rst

 JScan doesn't read the VIN
 ==========================

+	1. Wait.
+Wait a few seconds on the main screen before moving on to other app sections.
-	1. Make sure the key is in ON position (not ACC) – i.e. dashboard controls are on.
+	2. Make sure the key is in ON position (not ACC) – i.e. dashboard controls are on.
-	2. Inspect the OBD adapter and socket.
+	3. Inspect the OBD adapter and socket.
 Do pins fit tight?
 Or are they loose / dirty / rusty / broken?
-	3. Go to JScan settings (cog, top-right corner) > ELM327 identification.
+	4. Go to JScan settings (cog, top-right corner) > ELM327 identification.
 All entries except ABS are adapter-phone communication.
 ABS is adapter-car.
 Any “false" values will indicate a possible adapter issue.
-	4. If it’s a new purchase use “Return and Replace" or similar method to get another device from the vendor.
+	5. If it’s a new purchase use “Return and Replace" or similar method to get another device from the vendor.

 You may also try specifying explicitly, which module you want to query for the VIN.
+Go to JScan settings > App and adapter settings > scroll to the end, and change the value in Alternative VIN Source.
 The available options are:

 - TCM
 - PCM